skip to content

 Fine Motor Skills

-The area of development known as fine motor skills is associated with smaller movements in the fingers, toes, wrists, ankles, hands and feet and involve more dextrous actions such as grasping, pinching, picking, writing and even blinking.
+Fine Motor Skills are associated with smaller movements in the fingers, toes, wrists, ankles, hands and feet and involve more dextrous actions such as grasping, pinching, picking, writing and even blinking.

 Gross Motor Skills